alibslh/alibslh/README.md

 ## 💪🏽 What I like to do
 👨🏻‍💻  Always keen to explore new technologies.<br>
 🏗  Building new products that make our life easier.<br>
 ⚙️.
-I write about productivity and time management every now and them.
+I write about productivity and time management every now and then.

 ## ☕️ Wanna chat?
 - Twitter https://twitter.com/alibslh